remysabliet/santa-react/README.md

+# Overview
+This application is a form that allows children to send a letter (in the form of an email, to be eco-friendly) to Santa Claus.
+Input validation is performed on both the frontend and backend.
+Success or error messages are displayed according to the success of a request.
+A batch of letters is sent every 15 seconds from the backend.

 ## Notes to the reviewer
 Glitch does not support a Node version higher than 16, and pnpm is not well-maintained.
 Initially, I attempted to set up a pnpm monorepo, but Glitch was unable to make it work.
 As a result, I reverted to a simpler setup to ensure compatibility with Glitch, although I would not choose this approach for a real-life project.

 The backend express server is located under /server For the UI side, I have adopted React + Tailwindcss (for the fun) The build is under /dist at the root of the project and served from the server

+My Ethereal username password are defined in a /server/.env

+The source code is available on my gitub repository: [santa-react](https://github.com/tailwindlabs/tailwindcss).

+Time worked on the project: around 15 hours.

 ## Get started